miketon/JupyterJeep/fastai_exercises/fastai.mm.md

         - `resnet18`
           - the **base model** to finetune from
           - Residual Network (`ResNet`)
-            - a family of **2015** neural network architectures
-              - from the paper "Deep Residual Learning for Image Recognition"
-            - 🔑 **key** innovation of **ResNet**
-              - introduction of **residual blocks**
-              - with **skip connections** (or shortcuts)
-                - allow the network to skip one or more layers in the forward pass
-                - effectively allowing the network to learn identity functions
-                - tackles the problem of **vanishing gradients**
-                  - vanishing gradients make it hard for the network to learn and adjust the **parameters** of the **earlier layers**
-                - makes it possible to train much deeper networks
             - resnet18 is the smallest model in the ResNet family
               - consists of 18 layers
                 - 01 x input